Best Value Headphones

 If you're going spend that much, I'd recommend instead spending a roughly a quarter of that on the Sony MDR-7510 studio headphones, which are commonly used by the producers and engineers that actually produce and mix music!
 Some will say this isn't the best available...but frankly, I think it's good enough to hear music the way the producers are hearing it when they actually mix the music in the first place!

 Monoprice 8323 Amazon link

-Some people prefer these to the Sennheisers described in the following entry.
-Since these are marketed toward DJs, they emphasize the bass more than others.
-Based on your musical tastes, this may be a selling point or a drawback.
+Some people prefer these to the Sennheisers described below.
+Since these Monoprice headphones are marketed toward DJs, they emphasize the bass more than others.
+Based on your musical tastes, this may be either a selling point or a drawback.